TrailMix Board of Directors

 Katharine Arburn, Co-Founder and President (she/her/hers)

-With a background in health care coordination and crisis counseling, Katharine brings a compassionate, community-oriented approach to her role as Board President of TrailMix.
+With a background in health care coordination and crisis counseling, Katharine brings a compassionate, community-oriented approach to their role at TrailMix.
 A trained school counselor and certified K-6 teacher, she has dedicated her career to supporting others, with a special focus on fostering safe, inclusive spaces.
 As a parent of two, Katharine envisions a vibrant, supportive community in Northwest Arkansas, where secular individuals and families can connect meaningfully.
-Her passion for creating a “village” of like-minded people fuels their commitment to TrailMix, helping to build a welcoming, nurturing environment for future generations.
+Their passion for creating a “village” of like-minded people fuels their commitment to TrailMix, helping to build a welcoming, nurturing environment for future generations.

 With over 13 years of experience in the banking industry, Hallie brings a strong background in team leadership, strategic planning, and organizational growth.
 She has served on multiple boards and is passionate about giving back to the community through volunteerism and service.
 As a mother of a young child, she is especially committed to supporting initiatives that foster diversity, inclusivity, and a thriving secular community for families in NWA.

-Helen is a social work student and intern, actively working toward her social work licensure.
+Helen is a provisionally licensed social worker, actively working in her community.
 She combines her creative background with a commitment to social change, bringing a unique perspective to her role with TrailMix.
 Helen’s professional experience spans nonprofit work and small business management in the creative sector, providing her with a rich foundation for community-focused initiatives.
 A resident of Northwest Arkansas, Helen enjoys supporting others in finding a sense of belonging and community within TrailMix.
 She lives with her husband and their young daughter, embracing the natural beauty and community spirit of the region.

 Founder